 It’s all about the impact

 This video from Agency Fusion taps into the experiences of almost every designer and turns the old client – designer debate into a hilarious spoof product ad.
 Thankfully these goods aren’t available for real!
-However, we really enjoyed the concept of this video and it made us laugh out loud!
+However, we really enjoyed the concept of this video.

 You have to please everyone